usc-isi-i2/datamart/README.md

 $ Valid json
 ```

-## How to provide index for one dataset source
+## How to provide index for one data source

 1. Prepare your dataset schema and validate it with the previous step